svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_towards_concurrency/index.md

 it is time to wake up a sleeping task.
 The `id` is an identification number for the task.
 The `eval_context_t` now also have a `prev` and `next` pointer to allow forming a doubly linked list.
-The list structure of contexts will be used to implement a queue of tasks later.
+The list structure of contexts, will be used to implement a queue of tasks later.

 Apart from these task/process management fields, the `done` and